spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Data augmentation often useful but not in every situation.
 In MNIST, if you rotate a 6, it becomes a 9, but the label is still a 6.
 Will confuse the model.
 Similar with character recognition.
 * For transfer learning, may want to freeze the early layers since their weights should directly relate to your task - its the later higher level layers that we want to retune to the specific task as well as modify the output to our purposes.
+* Cell segmentation - Determine which parts of a microscope image corresponds to which individual cells.
+Network outputs a mask for the image that has the fill area for the cells.
+* When we use training images not from the dev/test distribution, should still have more images from the dev/test distribution in training than in the dev/test sets.
+* If mask algorithm doesn't define the boundaries between cells well, modify the dataset in order to label the boundaries between cells.
+On top of that, change the loss function to give more weight to boundaries or penalize false positives.
+* Now cells labeled as cancerous and benign.
+Classifier high accuracy, but how can you explain the network's predictions?
+* Given an image classified as 1 (cancer present), how can you figure out based on which cell(s) the model predicted 1?
+Gradient of output w.r.t. input X
+* Network could achieve performance beyond a given doctor if a team of doctors can achieve higher accuracy, say 99% for the team and 97% for the individual.

 ## Interpretability of NNs

 ### Interpreting the Outputs
 ##### Saliency Maps
 * Have a model, but users do not understand the decision process of the network.
 Say a CNN with softmax that outputs the animal.
 How do we relate the output to the input
 * Look at the gradients - gradient of score of dog with respect to x - derivative will be RGB matrix shape (shape of X) and each entry will indicate if changing the given pixel will change the output or not.
 * Look over all pixels - have a saliency map - we can see the silhouette of the dog
-* Either you are taking the derivative of score of dog pre or post softmax.
+* Are you taking the derivative of score of dog pre or post softmax?
 Always want to take the pre softmax value - this value only depends on the feature of dogs.
 Post softmax depends on the scores of other animals.
 You might then find the pixels that minimize the score of other animals rather than maximize the score of dog, since this is equally important in discriminating among animals post softmax.

 ##### Occlusion Sensitivity
 * Pass in the dog image and occlude a square in the top left .See how the probability changes after the softmax.